neacsum/DCRabbit_10/doc/Using JSON for Rabbit Web Interface.md

 ### Memory Usage and Execution Time ###
 On a RCM4200 module, the RabbitWeb sample uses about 200k of memory:

 ![](mem_humi_rweb.png)

 The JSON version uses almost 136k.
 That is a cool 64k of space saved:

 ![](mem_humi_json.png)

 Time-wise, the RabbitWeb page loads in 30ms:
 ![](time_humi_rweb.png)
-which is the same as the JSON version:
+the same as the JSON version:
 ![](time_humi_json.png)